gikonekos/PLAY3-Archive/README.md

 # PLAY3 Archive

+Reconstruction and historical archive of **PLAY3**,
-Three-voice polyphonic music driver for the **SHARP PC-E500 pocket computer**
+a three-voice buzzer music driver for the **SHARP PC-E500 pocket computer series**.

-using a single **1-bit internal piezo buzzer**.
+PLAY3 produces **three-voice polyphonic music from a single 1-bit internal buzzer**

-A historically verified reconstruction of the PLAY3 music driver, including
-scan-faithful source transcription and byte-level binary comparison.
+using a software mixing technique.

+Originally published in:

+Pocket Computer Journal — November 1993

+This repository preserves both:

-This project preserves both the **original magazine source listing** and a
+- the **original magazine source listing**
-**working reconstructed build verified against the historical binary**.
+- a **verified reconstructed assembly build**

 ---

-## Overview
+# Overview

 PLAY3 is a software music driver for the **SHARP PC-E500 / PC-E550 pocket computer series**.

 The driver produces **three-voice polyphonic music** from the machine's
-single internal buzzer by using precise software timing and rapid
+single internal buzzer by using precise CPU timing and rapid
 time-division switching between notes.

 The original program was published in:

-**Pocket Computer Journal – November 1993**
+Pocket Computer Journal – November 1993

 This repository reconstructs the original assembler source code from
 magazine listings and verifies the result against the historical binary.

 ---

-## Demo
+# Demo

 Tested and verified on **real SHARP PC-E550 hardware**.

 [![PLAY3 demo](https://img.youtube.com/vi/pbo1Mc-6PrA/0.jpg)](https://youtu.be/pbo1Mc-6PrA)

 Demonstrations of music playback on the SHARP PC-E500 / PC-E550 pocket computers